uit-hdl/nowaclite/README.md

 # NOWAC Lite
 This is the light version of NOWAC R Package.
-Here you'll find only basic functions and general information about the package.
+Here you'll find only package structure, basic functions, and general information about the package.
+The version that is populated with data and documentation from the NOWAC study is not publicly available, but the NOWAC team members can access it here: [https://ice-git.cs.uit.no/nowac/nowac](https://ice-git.cs.uit.no/nowac/nowac).

 # Download, installation and usage
 Installing the package using command line tools, e.g. the shell in RStudio.